thi4go/politeia/politeiad/cmd/politeia/README.md

 statuses:
 - `censor`     - keep the record unvetted and mark as censored.
 - `public`     - make the record a public, vetted record.
-- `unreviewed` - make the record be in a unreviewed changes status.
 - `archived`   - archive the record.

 Note `token:` is not prefixed to the token in this command.
 Status change